autoplot/documentation/javadoc/org/das2/catalog/impl/NodeFactory.md

+# org.das2.catalog.impl.NodeFactory

-# org.das2.catalog.impl.NodeFactoryStatic generator functions for das2 federated catalog node objects.
+Static generator functions for das2 federated catalog node objects.

  One of the main purposes of this class is to maintain the root node registry.
 Since many formally constant responses (such as completions) are now dynamic, something has